 \begin{remark} \Cref{theorem:local_case} for symmetric representations of reductive groups is a particular case of \Cref{theorem:main_theorem}, namely the case $\CU=V/G$.
 However, it turns out that \Cref{theorem:local_case} implies \Cref{theorem:main_theorem} via \'etale slices and an induction, and this is precisely how we prove \Cref{theorem:main_theorem} in \Cref{sec-proof-main}. \end{remark}

-As an application of \Cref{theorem:main_theorem}, we will prove $(-1)$-shifted symplectic version and $0$-shifted symplectic version of the cohomological integrality theorem in \Cref{thm-main--1}.
-Here, we explain the statement specializing to the character stacks of $3$-manifolds.
+As an application of \Cref{theorem:main_theorem}, we will prove $(-1)$- and $0$-shifted symplectic versions of the BPS decomposition theorem in \Cref{thm-main--1}.
+Here, we explain the statement, specializing to the character stacks of $3$-manifolds for the sake of the exposition.
 Let $M$ be a compact oriented $3$-manifold and $G$ be a connected reductive algebraic group.
 We let $\mathcal{L}\mathrm{oc}_G(M)$ denote the moduli stack of $G$-local systems on $M$ and $\mathrm{Loc}_G(M)$ be its good moduli space.
 It follows from \cite{pantev2013shifted}, \cite{ben2015darboux} and \cite{naef2023torsion} that there exists a canonical perverse sheaf $\varphi_{\mathcal{L}{\mathrm{oc}}_G(M)}$ on $\mathcal{L}{\mathrm{oc}}_G(M)$.
 We define the critical cohomology of $\mathcal{L}{\mathrm{oc}}_G(M)$ as